Bremerton 2 Bridges Tidal Race - June 25, 2022

 Who Should Attend

-- Advanced Paddlers Only who are familiar paddling in tidal currents, wind and waves.
+- Intermediate to Advanced Paddlers Only who are familiar paddling in tidal currents, wind and waves.
 Must know how to swim.

 - Must be able to finish course in 3 hours.

 - Seeking experienced Safety Boaters (power or paddle) to be stationed along the course.
 Must know how to use a VHF and can rescue in rough water.